harshitjai/LGMVIP-Web/Task 1 - To Do List WebApp/README.md

-# Project - To-Do-List
+# Task 1 - To Do List WebApp
-A Simple tool to organise everything.
+A Simple tool to organize tasks.

 ## Languages Used
 HTML </br>